CaseyErbes/sample-go-api/README.md

 make deps
 ```

 This project uses _goose_ to manage migrations.
-Run this to add migrations to the database:
+The project will not work if the latest migration is not applied.
+Run this to perfomr migrations to the database:
 ```shell
 make build
 ```